-Approximately 14% of our total revenue for 2018 was generated by operations outside the United States.
-We do not have significant operations in countries in which the economy is considered to be highly inflationary.
+Approximately 14% of our total revenue for 2019 was generated by operations outside the U.S. We do not have significant operations in countries in which the economy is considered to be highly inflationary.
 Our consolidated financial statements are denominated in U.S. dollars and, accordingly, changes in the exchange rate between foreign currencies and the U.S. dollar will affect the translation of our subsidiaries' financial results into U.S. dollars for purposes of reporting our consolidated financial results.
-The accumulated currency translation adjustment, recorded within other comprehensive loss as a component of stockholders' equity, was a loss of \$6.6 million and \$1.4 million as of December 31, 2018 and December 31, 2017, respectively.
+The accumulated currency translation adjustment, recorded within other comprehensive loss as a component of stockholders' equity, was a loss of \$4.0 million and \$6.6 million as of December 31, 2019 and December 31, 2018, respectively.

 The vast majority of our contracts are entered into by our U.S. or U.K. entities.
 The contracts entered into by the U.S. entity are almost always denominated in U.S. dollars or Canadian dollars, and contracts entered into by our U.K., Australian and Irish subsidiaries are generally denominated in British Pounds, Australian dollars and Euros, respectively.
 Historically, as the U.S. dollar weakened, foreign currency translation resulted in an increase in our revenues and expenses denominated in non-U.S. currencies.
 Conversely, as the U.S. dollar strengthened, foreign currency translation resulted in a decrease in our revenues and expenses denominated in non-U.S. currencies.
-During 2018, foreign translation resulted in an increase in our revenues and expenses denominated in non-U.S. currencies.
-Though we have exposure to fluctuations in currency exchange rates, the impact has generally not been material to our consolidated results of operations or financial position.
-During 2018, the fluctuation in foreign currency exchange rates increased our total revenue by \$2.3 million and our income from operations by an insignificant amount.
+During 2019, foreign translation resulted in a decrease in our consolidated results of operations or financial position.
+During 2019, the fluctuation in foreign currency exchange rates reduced our total revenue by \$5.8 million and our income from operations) by \$1.3 million.
 We will continue monitoring such exposure and take action as appropriate.
-To determine the impacts on revenue (or income from operations) from fluctuations in currency exchange rates, current period revenues (or income from operations) from entities reporting in foreign currencies were translated into U.S. dollars using the comparable prior year period's weighted average foreign currency exchange rates.
+To determine the impacts on revenue (or income from operations) from fluctuations in currency exchange rates, current period revenues (or income from operations) from entities reporting in foreign currency exchange foreign currency exchange rates.
 These impacts are non-GAAP financial information and are not in accordance with, or an alternative to, information prepared in accordance with GAAP.